Medical Doctor Jobs at University of Texas Medical Branch with Visa Sponsorship

 Which visa types does UTMB commonly use for Medical Doctor roles?

 H-1B is the most common visa for Medical Doctor positions at UTMB.
-TN status is available to Canadian and Mexican physicians.
+TN visa status is available to Canadian and Mexican physicians.
 F-1 OPT and CPT can apply during residency or fellowship training if you're completing a UTMB-affiliated program.
-J-1 is also common in graduate medical education, though it carries a two-year home residency requirement that affects long-term plans.
+J-1 visa is also common in graduate medical education, though it carries a two-year home residency requirement that affects long-term plans.

 What qualifications does UTMB expect for Medical Doctor positions?